 Job platforms such as Glassdoor receive cash through adverts.
 Display ads, sponsored job listings, and targeted emails are all examples of advertisements.
 Glassdoor is a sponsored job ad service that allows firms to promote their job openings to qualified job seekers.
-(Read more about How Can Mobile Apps Help Your Business’s Digital Transformation Efforts?)
+(Read more about What Does It Cost to Build a Super App?)

 By offering data insights to businesses, job portals can create cash.
 Glassdoor provides companies with data on job vacancies, job seeker behaviour, and compensation trends through its analytics platform.
 This information can assist employers in making educated hiring decisions.

 Glassdoor is one of the most popular employment portal web application development platforms that serves as a model for employers and entrepreneurs.
 It has over one million recruiters listing jobs and over 67 million unique visitors every month.